equinoxial2/API-Test/README.md

    ```
    The server listens on port `5000` by default.

+The server validates request parameters such as `symbol`, `limit`, and `interval`.
+Invalid values return a `400` response.
+Basic request logging is enabled.

 ## Example Endpoints

 - `/binance/ping` – Check connectivity with the Binance API.